greg-raven/Impeachment-Chronicles/_posts/2020-10-06-dni-declassifies-brennan-notes-cia-memo-on-hillary-clinton-stirring-up-scandal-between-trump-russia.md

 According to Ratcliffe's letter, the intelligence included the "alleged approval by Hillary Clinton on July 26, 2016, of a proposal from one of her foreign policy advisers to vilify Donald Trump by stirring up a scandal claiming interference by Russian security services."

-Nick Merrill, Clinton's spokesperson, called the allegations "baseless b---------t."
+Nick Merrill, Clinton's spokesperson, called the allegations "baseless b---t."

 But Ratcliffe, in a statement released after the information was made public, pushed back on the idea he was advancing "Russian disinformation."